 A typical child custody case may take up to a year, sometimes longer, to get settled in Pennsylvania; however, there are special cases where temporary custody can be granted immediately.
 If a child is being put at risk, in immediate physical danger, or about to be removed from the court’s jurisdiction, a petition for emergency custody can be filed.
 Situations include if one of the parents has had a drug relapse; or has been charged with a violent crime such as homicide, aggravated assault, terrorist threats, stalking, false imprisonment, or arson; or has been charged with contempt of an existing custody order.

 Who Can File for Emergency Custody?

-How to File Emergency Custody
+How to File Emergency Custody in Pennsylvania

 Seeking emergency custody should only be done if it is an absolute emergency.
 The courts take allegations of child abuse and neglect very seriously.
 Should a parent or relative file under false pretenses, he or she is likely to lose custody once the courts discover the deception.

 If you are in a situation where you fear for your child’s safety around the other parent, follow the steps below to file an emergency custody order: